Araki,

 Was Chu’s finest moment when he documented Justin Bieber’s then-iconic bowl cut being shaken out in luxuriant 3D slow motion in 2011’s Justin Bieber: Never Say Never?
 Or when he sent Moose (Adam G. Sevani) and Camille (Alyson Stoner) shuffling delightfully down the sidewalk to a remixed Frank Sinatra in 2010’s Step Up 3D?
 Chu’s ascendance to big-studio director has been tied to music and dance since his creation of web series The Legion of Extraordinary Dancers.
 Now the Taiwanese-American filmmaker is trying to bring the same sense of spectacle to magician heist sequels Now You See Me 2 and 3, and after that, he’s been in talks to take on the adaptation of Kevin Kwan’s best-selling 2013 novel Crazy Rich Asians, having promised on Twitter that there will be “amazing Asian actors cast in EVERY SINGLE ROLE.”

-Where to start: Chu’s Step Up franchise contributions — he did 2: The Streets and 3D — are a good time, with or without Channing Tatum.
+Where to start: Chu’s Step Up franchise contributions — he did 2: The Streets and 3D — are a good time, with or without Channing Tatum.3.
+Destin Daniel Cretton

 Short Term 12: Cinedigm